Different Types of ROAS Metrics

 Lifetime Value ROAS (LTV ROAS)

-Formula: Customer Lifetime Value / Ad Spend
+LTV ROAS = Customer Lifetime Value ÷ Ad Spend

 Incremental ROAS (iROAS)